italomaia/helix-non-modal-config/README.md

-# My Helix Config
+# Helix Non-Modal Config

-I was never a big fan of editors like vim and vi, as you need to remember just too many commands and build too much muscle memory to be able to use them effectively.
+I was never a big fan of editors like [vim](https://www.vim.org/) as they push you to build just too much muscle memory to be able to use them effectively.
 Recently neovim came around, trying to level the field and make the text based experience a bit friendlier.
 And now there is (Helix)[https://github.com/helix-editor/helix/].

-It fields friendly, adds some neat ideas that remind me of the (howl editor)[https://github.com/howl-editor/howl], another project I like and kind of did pick my interest.
+It has some neat ideas that remind me of the (howl editor)[https://github.com/howl-editor/howl], another project I enjoy, like the way it actively tries to help you do the right thing with auto-complete suggestions as you type.

-After giving it a few hours, I can say the experience is interesting and I can see myself being productive with it, but not how it currently is.
-It is too bound to the idea of not moving your hands around, which is not a big deal for me, which translates into key mappings that few a bit unnatural to my taste.
+After giving it a few hours, it is clear to me the experience is interesting and I can see myself being productive with it, but not how it currently is.
+The amount of mode switching is just too high at the moment!
+I need to keep my eyes constantly at the bottom-left corner to track which mode is active and which set of key-bindings do I need to have in my mind's buffer.

-## The idea
+## The Idea

-This project is just a place to store the configuration that works for me, and other people might find interesting or useful.
-In general, it brings me the following benefits:
+This project is just a place to store the configuration makes me the most productive with Helix, which translates to the following:

-- I can just copy paste it, when needed
-- allows me to do tasks without changing modes too much
+- one should have to remember as few key-bindings as possible
+- modes should be switched as little as possible
-- keymap feels more natural to a GUI user such as myself
+- keymap feels more natural: the most common behavior should have the simpler binding
+- keybinding between modes is kind of similar

-If you find this, give it a try.
+If this ressonates with you, give it a try.
 Most keymaps have a description either telling what they do or why they exist.